A Freight Forwarder's Complete Size Guide to Shipping Container Dimensions

 Shipping container dimensions follow ISO 668 standards that have been stable for decades.
 The 20ft Standard, 40ft Standard, and 40ft High Cube represent the vast majority of international ocean container movements.
 Understanding both external and internal dimensions, plus door opening sizes, helps you plan cargo loading and avoid surprises at the port.

-For freight forwarders tracking container-level detail, modern TMS platforms capture container type, dimensions, and weight automatically alongside shipment data.
+For freight forwarders tracking container-level detail, modern Shipment Tracking & Operations Software for Forwarders captures container type, dimensions, and weight automatically alongside shipment data.

 Ready to see container-level tracking in a freight forwarding platform?
 Request a GoFreight Demo.